ishasinha1/TigerMunch_Sp2024_COS333/README.md

 Using the API consumes credits.
 To prevent unnecessary usage, our backend is configured to return default values instead of making API requests by default.
 The global variable 'testing_api' in the file 'request_handler.py' controls this behavior and is set to 'False'.
 If you need to test the API during your testing, change this variable to 'True'.

-Furthermore, we've retained a deprecated feature that utilizes GPT-4 to generate personalized consumption trends.
-This feature is disabled by default but can be activated for testing or demonstration purposes.
-To enable it, set the global variable 'generate_descriptions' to 'True' in 'request_handler.py'.
-This will print the generated trends on your terminal every time you visit the homepage.
+Furthermore, we've retained a deprecated feature that utilizes GPT-4 to generate personalized consumption trends, all relevant code is commented out.

 To run the app, run the following commands in your terminal once you've navigated to this directory: